On this page:

 Please see the Ministry of Health website for guidance on prevention, signs and symptoms, and treatment of COVID-19.
 This also includes advice for travellers.
-If you are looking for advice about self-isolation requirements, please call Healthline on 0800 611 116 (available within New Zealand only).
-If you are outside New Zealand, please see the Ministry of Health website.

 Detailed health information is available on the websites of the World Health Organization (WHO) and Centers for Disease Control and Prevention.
 For a list of countries, territories and locations with confirmed cases of COVID-19 please see the latest situation report from the World Health Organization.

 Information on cruises

 In line with our global travel advisory - do not travel overseas at this time - New Zealanders should avoid taking an overseas cruise at this time due to COVID-19.
 The virus can spread quickly on board cruises due to the close contact between passengers.
 Some cruise ships have been put into quarantine and denied entry to ports, which can have significant consequences for travellers.
 If in doubt, consult a medical professional before travelling.